Epsilon99/AestheticProgrammingCourse/MiniEx_2/README.md

 # miniex 2: Dancing John

-The idea behind the project Dancing John, was to have a cartoon character whom expresses noise (in a programming sense).
+The idea behind the project Dancing John, was to have a cartoon character whom expresses noise (in digital artefacts).

 The noise is expressed with the "unnecessary" randomness that dictates the appearance of Dancing John.